 A survey of the styles, works, and artists of the musical theatre genre as well as the artistic elements that comprise musical theatre.
+Prerequisite(s): second-year standing.
+Lectures three hours a week.

-Instrumental Music: Music for Orchestra
+MUSI 3406 [0.5 credit] Instrumental Music: Music for Orchestra

 Origins and development of orchestral music from its beginnings as an independent form in the 18th century to the present.
 Major symphonies and symphonic poems by composers like Haydn, Beethoven, Liszt, Brahms, Strauss, and Shostakovich.
-Brief examination of concerto and ballet music
+Brief examination of concerto and ballet music.